 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-- Research discoveries in organisational psychology -- to locate, understand and apply the most theories and findings about psychological and behavioural issues in the workplace
+- Research discoveries in organisational psychology - to locate, understand and apply theories and findings about psychological and behavioural issues in the workplace.

 - 1. Introduction to Organisational Psychology

 - 2. Job Analysis + Recruitment & Selection

 - 5. Motivation, Attitudes, and Justice